 The Vermont camping season is short, and for a small state, there are a whole lot of beautiful places to lay your head, from state parks to national forests and private campgrounds.

-In 2022, as we navigate the hopeful end of a two-year pandemic, farm camping is a way to avoid some of the crowds that are flocking to our parks and natural areas.
+Farm camping is also a way to avoid some of the crowds that are flocking to our parks and natural areas.
 Outdoor tourism is huge right now!

 We’d love to share some of our favorite Vermont farm camping experiences with you.
-Farmstays may just be my new favorite way to pitch a tent or embark on a New England glamping adventure.
+Farmstays may just be my new favorite way to pitch a tent or embark on a glamping vacation.

 Where to Book Your Vermont Farm Camping Experience